 The earning of points is retroactive to 2009.

-The applicant must have served on the PSNH Board or have been a chair or co-chairperson of a committee for at least two years before becoming eligible to gain Signature Membership.
-PSNH members that are also members of other IAPS governed societies that have served on the Board or a committee of that member society for two years are exempt from having to serve on the PSNH Board or committee.
-Proof of service with a member society must be signed by a member of that society's executive board and mailed in with all other documents.
+The applicant must have served on the PSNH Board or have been a chair or co-chairperson of a committee for at least two years before becoming eligible for signature membership.
+PSNH members who are also members of other IAPS governed societies that have served on the board or a committee of that member society for two years are exempt from having to serve on the PSNH Board or committee.
+Proof of service with a member society must be signed by a member of that society's executive board and submitted with all other documents.

-Once approved they must remain members in good standing to maintain Signature Memberships.
+Once approved they must remain in good standing to maintain signature status.

 Benefits of Signature Members:

-May organize and participate in show only for Signature Members.
+May organize and participate in shows only for Signature Members.

-May display additional artwork on the Pastel Society of NH's website in the "Signature Circle Members" section.
+May display additional artwork on the PSNH website in the "Signature Circle Members" section.

-May receive a discount for application fees for some PSNH shows.
+May receive a discount in application fees for some PSNH shows.